nitrogen-lang/nitrogen/docs/language.md

 }
 ```

-But the following is ok:
+But the following is syntactically valid (though not recommended):

 ```
 if (var == 3) { print("It's a 3") } else { print("No, it's not 3") }